andrew/ultimate-awesome/README.md

 - [awesome-js-resources](https://github.com/rjoydip-zz/awesome-js-resources) - Collection of JavaScript resources (PDF, Video, Link) .
 - [awesome-matrix](https://github.com/rodolpheh/awesome-matrix) - A curated list of awesome stuff around Matrix.
 - [awesome-hiring-process](https://github.com/stereobooster/awesome-hiring-process) - Collection of links and ideas about the hiring process in the IT industry.
-- [Awesome-Resource-Efficient-LLM-Papers](https://github.com/tiingweii-shii/Awesome-Resource-Efficient-LLM-Papers) - A curated list of high-quality papers on resource-efficient LLMs 🌱.
 - [awesome-affine](https://github.com/toeverything/awesome-affine) - 😎 Awesome lists about all kinds of interesting topics around AFFiNE.
 - [typedb-awesome](https://github.com/vaticle/typedb-awesome) - A curated list of awesome TypeDB frameworks libraries, software and resources.
 - [Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging](https://github.com/XindiWu/Awesome-Machine-Learning-in-Biomedical-Healthcare-Imaging) - A list of awesome selected resources towards the application of machine learning in Biomedical/Healthcare Imaging, inspired by.